knobs-dials/straceD/README.md

 If you want a more live and much messier feed, use -C to get all the syscalls of the process.

+I assume a process can be straced only once at a time, so think about possible clashes with similar tools, debuggers and such.

 ## Example

 ```